rufusholmes/liquor/README.md

 ### The Data

 This dataset contains the spirits purchase information of Iowa Class “E” liquor licensees by product and date of purchase from January 1, 2014 to current (October 2016).

-The dataset can be used to analyze total spirits sales in Iowa of individual products at the store level.
+The state of Iowa provides many datasets on their website.

+Class E liquor license, for grocery stores, liquor stores, convenience stores, etc., allows commercial establishments to sell liquor for off-premises consumption in original unopened containers.

 ![What's in the dataset](https://cloud.githubusercontent.com/assets/23390764/22934634/7d4dde6a-f284-11e6-8e26-a8d3abed2152.png)